CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 - Why is it useful / used in that field area?
 - Make sure to provide sources for your information.

+Balanced binary search trees, including AVL trees, can be used whenever it is needed to maintain a set of keys in sorted order while supporting fast search, insertion, and deletion operations at the same time.
+The main goal is to keep operations close to O(log n) even as the data structure grows, instead of degenerating to O(n) like an unbalanced binary search tree.

-Balanced binary search trees, including AVL trees, are still used in file systems to store directories and files. [^2]
+Balanced binary search trees, including AVL trees, are still used in file systems to store directories and files. [^2] This prevents the system from scanning the whole directory in order to find a certain file or nested directory.
-They are also often used in databases.
+They are also often used in databases for these same reasons.
-This is because of its fast O(log n) inserting, in comparison to sorted linked list, sorted vector, and unbalanced BSTs worst case scenario insertion, which are all O(n) time.
+A sorted linked list, sorted vector, and unbalanced BSTs have a worst case scenario insertion of O(n) time, giving the balanced BST an advantage.

-They are also used to implement dictionaries, maps, and sets. [^3]
+They are also used to implement dictionaries, maps, and sets. [^3] In these structures, keys must remain sorted (to support operations like iterating over all keys in order or finding the smallest key greater than x, etc), and the data structure must handle frequent inserts and deletions.

-Another interesting application of balanced binary search trees is in storyline games. [^4]
+Another interesting area balanced binary search trees such as AVL trees are used is game development. [^8] This data structure keeps data ordered and shallow (not tall or lean), so games can quickly insert, remove, and find objects (like entities, items, or game states) in O(log n) time even as the world changes every frame.
+The same idea - keeping a tree roughly balanced - also appears in dynamic AABB trees used for collision detection, where organizing bounding boxes in a tree cuts down how many object pairs need to be checked. [^9]
+It is also said that AVL trees are used in storyline games. [^4] However, some sources indicate that in branching narrative or dialogue systems, story states and choices are often modeled as a tree or graph of scenes. [^7]
+Still, game engines could use this structure internally to index these scenes by id or name, or for AI decision trees. [^4]